NilsKuhler/Blog/_posts/2019-10-08-how to create this blog.md

 My experience in Markdown is to only use 2 newlines(2x Return) in Markdown files to print a newline in an HTML document.
 HTML break and other suggestions did not work yet for me.

-## Liquid in HTML pages
+## Liquid in HTML&MD

 Jekyl uses a template language called liquid.
-This language is used inside the *.html pages.
+This language is used inside the *.html pages and can also be used in *.MD or *.Markdown files.

  Liquid resources                      | comment
  ------------------------------------- | ----------------------------